listenzcc/writing_of_interest/FirstThingFirst/PersonalOpinions.md

 The other option is customized **SYNC** folder, used for the dataset containing **BIG** or **TOO MANY** files.

-- The size can be large
+- The files can be too large or too many
-- The files can be restored in moveable disks
+- The files can be saved in moveable disks
+- The files can be private,
+  if one does not want to share it
-- The data can be self-organized and self-explained, and it is naturally separated from the code using it.
+- The data is self-organized and self-explained, and it is naturally separated from the code using it.
+- But, **there is NO VERSION CONTROL or AUTO SYNC for it**

 ### Better Practice of If Block